bendiknordeng/Epidemiologic-Strategies/README.md

 # Vaccine Allocation Policy Optimization

 Repository for our masters thesis at NTNU, 2021.
-Evaluating different vaccine distribution policies during a pandemic, tuned to the COVID-19 situation in counties.
+Evaluating different vaccine distribution policies during a pandemic, tuned to the COVID-19 situation in Norway.
 We employ an Approximate Dynamic Programming decision framework with valuation inputs from a Susceptible-Exposed-Infectious-Recovered (SEIR) simulation model.

 To use epidemics environment: